Drugs change the writing of neurotransmitters in your brain, which can lead to aggression or mood swings.

 These behaviors may include yelling, belittling, or getting too close to someone’s personal space to attempt to emphasize a point.

-The most common anger-inducing drugs are:
+The most common anger or violence-inducing drugs are:

 Consuming meth regularly decreases your inhibitions and makes you engage in actions you may not normally do in a normal situation.

 If the person using meth already had anger and temper issues in the past or another pre-existing condition such as depression, the meth rage can escalate even further for this individual.

-This means that they will not think rationally, and if anything stands in the way of them securing more meth if they run out, it could turn into aggression towards whoever or whatever the threat may be.
+This means that they will not reason, and if anything stands in the way of securing more meth if they run out, it could turn into aggression towards whoever or whatever the threat may be.

 Aggression is more likely because the person acts before thinking about the consequences of their actions.

 Other factors, such as the current environment, any possible cravings, or feelings of paranoia or anxiety, are violent behavior triggers.

 Because of how meth messes with your memory patterns and emotional responses, you may be more apt to feel aggression because your feelings are not as regulated.

 Cocaine is a drug that can cause violent behavior in individuals.

-Crack is more intense than cocaine hydrochloride because inhaling it causes a faster reaction than the usual act of snorting.
+Crack is more intense than cocaine hydrochloride because inhaling it causes a faster reaction than snorting.

 Its chemical makeup limits how long the euphoria lasts, and the aftermath of inhaling it feels much more intense than snorting cocaine hydrochloride.

 You will feel more anxious, paranoid, and sometimes even impossible happiness, which can turn into anger or depression later in the day.

 Aggression is likely for cocaine users because they may overthink or become suspicious that people are out to get them.

 As your brain continually experiences more cocaine doses, you will not feel the same high as a prior hit.

 Increasing doses over time can lead to accidental overdose, which can be fatal if the patient does not seek medical attention immediately.

 It will inhibit your impulse control, which means you may overreact to what you may believe is a threat when it is not.

 With impaired thought processes, you may misjudge a situation and react in a way that should not have happened.

 For example, a change in plans could set off an alcohol-dependent person’s aggression because they were not ready for the unexpected delay in something happening or receiving something.